Skip to main content

 Introduction to Gas Sensors: Construction Types and Working

-A Typical human nose has 400 types of scent receptors enabling us to smell about 1 trillion different odours.
-But still many of us do not have the capacity to identify the type or concentration of gas present in our atmosphere.
-This is where Sensors comes in, there are many types of sensors to measure different parameters and a Gas sensor is one which comes handy in applications where we have to detect the variation in the concentration of toxic gases in order to maintain the system safe and avoid/caution any unexpected threats.
-There are various gas sensors to detect gases like oxygen, Carbon Dioxide, Nitrogen, methane etc. They can also be commonly found in devices that are used to detect the leakage of the harmful gases, monitor the air quality in industries and offices etc.
+A Typical human nose has 400 types of scent receptors enabling us to smell about 1 trillion different odors.
+But still, many of us do not have the capacity to identify the type or concentration of gas present in our atmosphere.
+This is where Sensors come in, there are many types of sensors to measure different parameters and a Gas sensor is one which comes in handy in applications where we have to detect the variation in the concentration of toxic gases in order to maintain the system safe and avoid/caution any unexpected threats.
+There are various gas sensors to detect gases like oxygen, Carbon Dioxide, Nitrogen, methane etc. They can also be commonly found in devices that are used to detect the leakage of harmful gases, monitor the air quality in industries and offices etc.

 In this article, we will learn more about gas sensors, their construction, types, working and how they can be used to measure the required type and concentration of Gas in our atmosphere.
-There are many types of Gas sensors but the MQ type gas sensors are commonly used and widely popular so will focus more on these types of sensors for this article.
+There are many types of Gas sensors, but the MQ-type gas sensors are commonly used and widely popular so will focus more on these types of sensors for this article.

 A gas sensor is a device which detects the presence or concentration of gases in the atmosphere.
 Based on the concentration of the gas the sensor produces a corresponding potential difference by changing the resistance of the material inside the sensor, which can be measured as output voltage.
 Based on this voltage value the type and concentration of the gas can be estimated.